The main accounting principles adopted in the preparation of the Consolidated Financial Statements at December 31, 2018 are reported below.

 Post-employment benefits are paid to employees when the employee terminates his employment service before the normal pension date, or when an employee accepts voluntary termination of the contract.
 The Group records post-employment benefits when it is demonstrated that the termination of the employment contract is in line with a formal plan which determines the termination of the employment service, or when the provision of the benefit is a result of a leaving indemnity programme.

-Financial liabilities and other commitments to be paid are initially measured at fair value, net of directly allocated accessory costs, and subsequently at amortised cost, using the effective interest rate.
-When there is a change in the expected cash flows and it is possible to estimate them reliably, the value of the payables is recalculated to reflect this change, based on the new present value of the expected cash flows and on the internal yield initially determined.
-The financial liabilities are classified under current liabilities, except when the Group has an unconditional right to defer their payment for at least 12 months after the Statement of Financial Position date.
+Financial liabilities and other commitments to be paid, with the exclusion of the categories indicated in paragraph 4.2 of IFRS 9, are initially measured at amortised cost, using the effective interest rate.
+When there is a change in the expected cash flows and it is possible to estimate them reliably, the value of the payables are recalculated to reflect this change, based on the new present value of the expected cash flows and on the internal yield initially determined.
+The financial liabilities are classified under current liabilities, except when the Group has an unconditional right to defer their payment for at least 12 months after the reporting date.

 Purchases and sales of financial liabilities are recognised at the valuation date of the relative transaction.

-Financial liabilities are derecognised from the Statement of Financial Position when they are settled and the Group has transferred all the risks and rewards relating to the instrument.
+Financial liabilities are derecognised from the balance sheet when they are settled and the Group has transferred all the risks and rewards relating to the instrument.

 Trade and other payables

-Trade and other payables are initially recognised at fair value and subsequently measured based on the amortised cost method.
+Trade and other payables are initially recognised at amortised cost.

 Reverse factoring transactions - indirect factoring